Arau/hugo-docs-playground/content/v1/docs/operations/firstpvc.md

 title: StorageOS Volume Guide
 ---

-Follow the recipes in this page to create your first PVC (Persistent Volume Claim) using StorageOS.
-StorageOS implements dynamic provisioning.
-The creation of a PVC will provision a PV (PersistentVolume) that will be used to persist the data of a Pod.
+Follow the recipes on this page to create your first PVC (Persistent Volume Claim) using StorageOS.
+StorageOS implements dynamic provisioning, so the creation of a PVC will automatically provision a PV (PersistentVolume) that can be used to persist data written by a Pod.

 ## Create the PersistentVolumeClaim

 1. You can find the basic examples in the StorageOS use-cases repository, in the `00-basic` directory.

     ```bash
     git clone https://github.com/storageos/use-cases.git storageos-usecases
     cd storageos-usecases/00-basic
     ```